dwight9339/geoguessr_knowledge_graph/content/Metas/📌Metas.md

 \underset{\text{New Zealand}}{+100} &
 \end{bmatrix}
 $$
-This vector tips your guess strongly toward the southern hemisphere but hedges near the equator and  applies a reduced penalty to equatorial countries.
-You can then think of your current guess as a rolling sum of these vectors.
+This vector tips your guess strongly toward the southern hemisphere but hedges near the equator by applying a reduced penalty to equatorial countries.
+As you play and observe, collecting more vectors, the individual likelihood values for each location shift and a set of likely candidates emerges.
 $$
 \begin{align*}
-\textit{Guess} &= DriveSide_{left} + SunDirection_{north} \\\\
+\textit{Likelihood} &= DriveSide_{left} + SunDirection_{north} \\\\
 &= \begin{bmatrix}
 \underset{\text{UK}}{-100} &
 \underset{\text{Ireland}}{-100} &